 This goes for any life transitions you or your partner may be going through.
 Think moving, job changes, shift changes, health conditions, death of loved ones, going back to school, having babies, becoming empty-nesters, watching grandbabies, buying or selling cars/houses, retiring, surgeries, changes in social circle, and the list goes on.

 If it feels hard, ask for help.
 And remember that prevention is always better than intervention.
+Big life changes can create anxiety whether we notice it at first or not.
+Remember the frog that won’t jump out of water as it slowly heats up?

 10. SAME ARGUMENT, DIFFERENT DAY